aniket0511/facebook-login-using-selenium/README.md

 webdriver should be install in your pc

-For Chrome webdriver is 'geckodriver'
+For Chrome webdriver is chromedriver

-For FireFox simple FireFoxdriver
+For FireFox 'geckodriver'